 The Edmonton Metropolitan Region’s food and agriculture sector has deep roots and is home to both highly-developed and blossoming industries.
 The region hosts the entire sector value chain including high-quality primary production, a cluster of processing plants, globally-connected logistics, and a supplementary manufacturing sector.

 Agriculture represents the largest use of land in the region, with roughly 1.7 million acres of farms covering 80% of the land.
 Conditions in the region are well-suited for grains, oilseeds, pulses, cannabis, hemp, and livestock production.
 The region has been making strides in diversifying its agriculture industry, turning to cannabis and hemp as new areas of focus.
-The Edmonton Metropolitan Region is one of the few locations in the world that has never experienced a region-wide drought.
+The Edmonton Metropolitan Region is one of the few locations in the world that has never experienced a region-wide crop failure.

 A well-integrated transportation system connects local farms and businesses on a regional, national, and international scale.
 Because of Canada’s commitment to trade, free trade agreements help ease global exporting.
 In 2016, Alberta exported approximately $10 billion in agri-food products.
 Almost all Canadian agricultural air traffic to Asia routes through the Edmonton International Airport due to its 24-hour freight services and shortest-in-Canada flight times.